obreitwi/asfa/README.md

 ![][gif-send]

-Instead of email attachments or direct file transfers, upload files from the command line to your webserver and send the link instead.
+Instead of email attachments or direct file transfers, upload files from the command line to your web server and send the link instead.
 The link prefix is generated from the uploaded file's checksum.
 Hence, only people with the correct link can access it.